michaellinhardt/nodejs-youtube-transcriptor/docs/ARCHITECTURE.md

   ├─→ URLParser → YouTubeConstants
   ├─→ Validators → (no dependencies)
   ├─→ ErrorHandler → APIClientConstants
+  ├─→ ConsoleFormatter → (no dependencies)
+  ├─→ TitleFormatter → (no dependencies)
-  └─→ ConsoleFormatter → (no dependencies)
+  └─→ URLShortener → (no dependencies)
 ```

 ## Performance Characteristics